day8/re-frame/docs/on-dynamics.md

 When scientists or engineers study "Dynamics", they look at how a system develops or changes over time/space, and at the causes of those changes.

-With our apps, looking at "dynamics" means understanding at the interactions occuring between computation and state over time.
+With our apps, looking at "dynamics" means understanding the interactions occurring between computation and state, over time.

-State is effectively congealed time.
-It is accreted from computation, but equally, predicates on state feedback to control computational itself, including, for example what branching and looping occurs.
+State is effectively congealed time (history).
+It is accreted from computation, but equally, predicates on state feedback to control computational itself, including for example, what branching and looping occurs.

 re-frame apps "move forward", through computational/state space, one event after another.
 Each event is entirely processed